Taragos/pom-dependency-tracker/README.md

 ## Installation

-Currently the project only officially supports docker as a deployment method.
+Currently, the project only officially supports docker as a deployment method.
-Since it's a java / spring based project, normal a normal java deployment should also work.
+Since it's a java / spring based project, a typical java deployment should also work.

 **Docker-Compose (recommended)**